joelparkerhenderson/outputs-vs-outcomes/README.md

   * Measurement tends to be in terms of: efficacy, efficiency, effectiveness.

   * Measurement example: customer satisfaction score changes over time.

+## Why does it matter?

+The differences between outputs and outcomes matter because success is all about outcomes, not outputs.
+Good projects plan for the outputs to lead to outcomes.

+When you understand the words, then you can communicate more-clearly with stakeholders, such as your customers, investors, partners, donors, and the like.

 ## Outcome management